Imperial Aramaic: Nabataean Aramaic

 Instead of using their native Arabic, the Nabataeans would use Imperial Aramaic for their written communications, causing the development of Nabataean Aramaic out of Imperial Aramaic.
 The standardized cursive and Aramaic-derived Nabataean alphabet became the standardized form of writing Arabic for the Arabian Peninsula, evolving on its own into the alphabet of Arabic by the time of spread of Islam centuries later.
 Influences from Arabic were present in the Nabataean Aramaic, such as a few Arabic loanwords and how "l" is often turned into "n".
 After Nabataea was annexed by the Roman Empire in 106 AD, the influence of Aramaic declined in favor of Koine Greek for written communication.

 Manichaean

 The Manichaean abjad writing system spread from the Near East over into Central Asia, travelling as far as the Tarim Basin in what is now the People's Republic of China.
 Its presence in Central Asia lead to influence from the Sogdian script, which itself descends from the Syriac branch of Aramaic.
 The traditions of Manichaeism allege that its founding prophet, Mani, invented the Manichaean script, as well as writing the major Manichaean texts himself.
 The writing system evolved from the Imperial Aramaic alphabet, which was still in use during the age of Mani, i.e. the early years of the Sassanian Empire.
-Along with other writing systems, the Manichaean alphabet evolved into the Pahlavi script and was used to write Middle Persian, and other languages which were influenced by Manichaean include: Parthian, Sogdian, Bactrian, and Old Uyghur.
+Along with other writing systems, the Manichaean alphabet was used to write Middle Persian, and other languages which were sometimes written with it include: Parthian, Sogdian, Bactrian, and Old Uyghur.

+Pahlavi scripts

+The Pahlavi scripts used in the Arsacid and Sassanian Empire as well as in post-Sassanid Zoroastrian writings were derived from the Imperial Aramaic script due to its traditional use by Achaemenid scribes.
+Apart from the shape of the letters, these scripts contained numerous so-called Aramaeograms, i.e. spellings that had originally expressed Aramaic words phonetically, but had come to be used conventionally as logograms to denote Iranian words.